TomiiOkotie/Data-Analysis-Excel-Task-I/README.md

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/HighestData.png)

-For the fianl insight, i created a column namee sales range and return 'high sales', if the sale value is above average, otherwise return 'Low Sales'.
+For the final insight, i created a column named sales range and return 'high sales', if the sale value is above average, otherwise return 'Low Sales'.
 To do this i used the if function and also use absolute referencing.
 Formula =IF(A2>$V$17,"High Sales", "Low Sales")

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/lowsales.png)